mm7246591/online-shop/README.md

+# -:star2: online-shop

-# -:star2: You can register/login and add shoppingCar
+You can register/login and add shoppingCar

 ## Project setup